This program is delivered only through Prince William Sound College.

 Program Student Learning Outcomes

-- Students graduating with an Associate of Applied Science in Outdoor Leadership will be able to:
+Students graduating with an Undergraduate Certificate in Outdoor Leadership will be able to:

-- Evaluate their personal readiness for leadership through reflection on the synthesis of their course experience and by communicating leadership behaviours verbally and in writing.
+- Evaluate their personal readiness for leadership through reflection on the synthesis of their course experience and by communicating leadership behaviors verbally and in writing.

 - Explain the benefits of outdoor recreation for individual and community well-being.